-(m) Receivables
+(I) Receivables

-Receivables may include amounts for dividends and trust distributions.
+Receivables may include amounts for interest, dividends and trust distributions.
 Dividends and trust distributions are accrued when the right to receive payment is established.
+Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.

-(n) Payables
+(m) Payables